P1vital Cognitive Evaluation (VICOG)

 We are an Oxfordshire based company conducting clinical research and building digital tools to improve the treatment of mental health and neurological disorders.
 We collaborate with researchers from academia and industry, as well as clinicians, regulators and policymakers, to conduct cutting-edge work on improving the treatment and management of disorders of the brain.

-We ask for your email address so we can send you instructions on how to complete the tasks and questionnaires, and to contact the winner of our prize draw.
+We ask for your email address so we can send you instructions on how to complete the tasks and questionnaires.
 We will only use your email address to send you this information.
 We will not use your email address for any other purpose, and we will delete it when this research is completed in summer 2020.

 If you agree to helping with our research, we won’t ask for any data that could identify you, other than your email address.
 For example, we will not ask for your name, address, or date of birth.
 Your personal data, including your email address, will be kept confidential and will not be linked in our database to any of your other data (this provides anonymity to the data you provide to us).